Complications after a dental procedure include swelling and pain, dry socket, osteomyelitis, bleeding, and osteonecrosis of the jaw.

 Swelling and pain:

 Swelling is common after certain dental procedures, particularly tooth removal (extraction) and periodontal surgery.
-Holding an ice pack—or better yet, a plastic bag of frozen peas or corn (which adapts to facial contours)—to the cheek can prevent much of the swelling.
+Holding an ice pack—or better yet, a plastic bag of frozen peas or corn (which adapts to the shape of the face)—to the cheek can prevent much of the swelling.
 Ice therapy can be used for the first 18 hours.
 Cold should be held on the cheek for 25-minute periods and then removed for 5-minute periods.
 If swelling persists or increases after 3 days or if pain is severe, an infection may have developed, and the person should contact the dentist.

 Pain after a dental procedure can be moderate to severe.
 People can take various pain relievers (see Introduction to Urgent Dental Problems).